hendradem/islamic-open-source-project/README.md

 # islamic-open-source-project
 :sunrise_over_mountains: Islamic open source project.
 Hope we can help islam with our contribute.
 Open for hacktoberfest :muscle:
+For contributing please read here <a href="https://github.com/hendradem/islamic-open-source-project/blob/main/CONTRIBUTING">How to Contribute</a>